Josh Gondelman

 Joshua Lyons Gondelman (born January 15, 1985) is an American author, comedy writer, producer, and stand-up comedian.
-He is currently a supervising producer and writer for Desus & Mero on Showtime.
+He was a supervising producer and writer for Desus & Mero on Showtime.
 He was previously a writer on Last Week Tonight with John Oliver.
 He is also known for co-creating the parody Twitter account @SeinfeldToday.

 Early life and education

 Gondelman grew up in Stoneham, Massachusetts, to parents Ellion Lyons and David Gondelman.
 He grew up in a Jewish family.

 Gondelman graduated from Stoneham High School in 2003.
-He graduated from Brandeis University in 2007, where he double majored in creative writing and English, and minored in Spanish.
+He graduated from Brandeis University in 2007, where he double majored in creative writing and English and minored in Spanish.

 Career

 When he was 19 years old, Gondelman began doing standup comedy in Boston.
-He did stand-up in Boston for seven years, and occasionally returns.
+He did stand-up in Boston for seven years and occasionally returns.
 After college, he worked as a pre-school teacher and taught elementary school Spanish.
-In 2011, Gondelman moved to New York City, where his then-girlfriend lived, to do more stand-up comedy.
+In 2011, Gondelman moved to New York City, where his then-girlfriend lived, to pursue stand-up comedy.

 During this time he also began doing freelance writing.
-He co-wrote his first major story, "Both Sides of a Break Up", with his recent ex-girlfriend; it was published in New York Magazine in 2012.
+He co-wrote his first major story, "Both Sides of a Break Up", with his ex-girlfriend; it was published in New York Magazine in 2012.
 In 2013, he wrote a story for Esquire describing his experience running in a Tough Mudder race in which he was sponsored by Wheaties in exchange for monetary compensation from General Mills and Zeus Jones.
 He has also written for McSweeney's, The New Yorker, and The New York Times.

 In October 2015, a book co-authored by Gondelman and Joe Berkowitz entitled You Blew It!: An Awkward Look at the Many Ways in Which You've Already Ruined Your Life, was published.

 Stand-up

 As a stand-up comedian, he has opened for John Oliver, Jen Kirkman and Pete Holmes, and also performs regularly at New York City venues.
 Eve Peyser has said that during his stand-up, Gondelman "radiates humility and a relatable, everyday awkwardness alongside fierce confidence and wit."

 Everything's The Best, his debut album, came out in 2011.
 His second album, Physical Whisper, was released on March 18, 2016.

 In 2010, he won the Laughing Skull Comedy Festival in Atlanta, Georgia.
 In March 2016, he made his late-night television debut on Conan.
 He made his network television debut in January 2018 on Late Night with Seth Meyers.
+Gondelman also was a stand-up consultant for the final season of The Marvelous Mrs. Maisel.